 An attorney can help if you or someone you know has been arrested for a weapons offense.
 Weapon-related charges are very serious and a conviction may result in imprisonment in a county or state correctional facility, as well as heavy fines.
 As experienced defense lawyers, we understand just how serious weapons charges are.

 We will give you and your case the personalized attention and aggressive representation you need in order to have the greatest opportunity of reaching a positive outcome.
 We offer a free consultation with an attorney at our firm in order to review your charges and discuss your criminal defense representation.
 Our attorneys at Hager & Schwartz, P.A. represent clients throughout all of Miami-Dade County and are thoroughly dedicated to representing their rights and interests.

-If you are facing charges for concealing a weapon or another gun charge, contact our Miami weapon charge attorneys today!
+If you are facing charges for concealing a weapon or another gun charge, contact our Miami gun charge attorneys today!

 Florida Concealed Carry Laws

 According to Florida statutes §790.01 and §790.052, a person who carries a weapon that is not in plain view can be charged with Carrying a Concealed Weapon, which is a misdemeanor of the first degree, punishable by up to one (1) year in jail.

 If the concealed weapon is a firearm, it can be charged as Carrying a Concealed Firearm, which is a third-degree felony, punishable by up to five (5) years in prison.
 This statute does not apply if a person has a valid license to carry a concealed weapon or a concealed firearm.

 There are numerous types of weapons charges as well as weapon-related offenses.